 The first of the advantages of law is that it imparts uniformity and certainty to the administration of justice.
 It is vitally important not only that judicial decisions should be just, but also that people should be able, in most matters, to know beforehand the decision to which the courts of justice will come.

-It is often more important than a rule should be definite, certain, known and permanent, than that it should be ideally just.
+It is often more important that a rule should be definite, certain, known and permanent, than that it should be ideally just.
 The law is for certain and predetermined and as such people can know beforehand their respective rights and liabilities and can thus adjust their conduct in their relationship towards one another.
+The existence of fixed principles of law avoids the dangers

-The more complex our society and civilization becomes, the more needful is its regulation by law, and not by individual conscience and reasons, which vary from time to time and place to place.
-The reason varies so much and changes so often that uniformity and certainty of the law becomes an impossibility.
+The more complex our society and civilization become, the more needful is its regulation by law, and not by individual conscience and reasons, which vary from time to time and place to place.
+The reason varies so much and changes so often that uniformity and certainty of the law become an impossibility.

 Equality and Impartiality: